 Workers’ compensation is typically provided on a more temporary basis than SSDI.
 If your workers’ compensation ends while you are still getting Social Security benefits, you will need to let the SSA know.
 You might be eligible for higher Social Security benefits if you no longer collect workers’ compensation.

-How Workers’ Compensation and SSD Define Disability
+How Workers’ Compensation and SSDI Define Disability

 On the other hand, Social Security can only be collected when you are disabled.
 That means you cannot perform any type of work, including previous jobs or any other jobs.
 If you are permanently disabled because of your work injury, you might be able to receive permanent total disability benefits and SSDI benefits at the same time.